 An OD pedal can be many things.
 A boost for your weak signal, some extra gain, a bit of distortion, and (the way we used it for much of this shootout) a tonal control center for your rig, before it hits your amp.
-I’m of the opinion that everyone should have one, especially if you play heavy music – but before you plunk down your hard-earned scratch, you should hear what your options are!
+I’m of the opinion that everyone should have one, especially if you play heavy music – but before you plunk down your hard-earned scratch, check out these distortion pedal reviews so you can hear what your options are!

 We gave 25 pedals 2 minutes each to show you what they can do for your metal tone in:

 The Ultimate Metal Overdrive Pedal Shootout!